 You will not qualify for SSI if you qualify for an average SSDI benefit amount.
-However, you might qualify if you worked a low-paying job before your impairment, and only qualify for a relatively small SSDI monthly payment.
+However, you might qualify if you worked a low-paying job before your impairment.
+Also, you might only qualify for a relatively small SSDI monthly payment.

-Can I Qualify for Back Pay for Missed Disability Payments?
+Can You Qualify for Back Pay for Missed Disability Payments?

-There is a five-month elimination period—or waiting period—from the time you apply for permanent disability before you can receive your first monthly payment.
+There is a five-month elimination period—or waiting period—from when you apply for permanent disability before receiving your first monthly payment.
 However, it usually takes much longer than five months for the SSA to process your application.
 If you need to appeal a denial in your case, it could take you well over a year to get approved.